rlfagan/wix-ui/packages/wix-ui-codemod/src/wix-ui-tpa/README.md

 }
 ```

-4. 🔴 Change from this
+4. 🔴 Change from this:

 ```css
 :import {